 It’s one more thing to think about the next time you’re massaging your new Apple iPhone from Bengaluru in India, or barking orders to Alexa on your Amazon Echo made in Hengyang in China, or while you’re on Facebook and “friending” someone you’ve never actually met (yeah, you can tell I’m one of those grumpy sods who think things began to go downhill when “friend” became a verb and “like” became a noun).

-It’s a reminder that in this clean, bright Facebooky world of futuristic tech and gizmo design and mega automation, some badly paid humans have to do the grunt work down the virtual sewers, and the superintelligent AI thing may not be as smart and shiny and high-tech as you think.
+But it’s a reminder that in this clean, bright Facebooky world of futuristic tech and gizmo design and mega automation, some badly paid humans have to do much of the grunt work down the virtual sewers, and the superintelligent AI thing may not be as smart and shiny and high-tech as you think.

 Hidden labour is nothing new to global capitalism of course.
 We are surrounded by it, by all this low-paid, invisible labour that has been embodied and congealed in the shiny objects of our shopping malls, from snazzy electronic tablets to dirt-cheap clothing.